qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 on stmt shift and reduce (pop 1 state, push stmt list on input)  on id shift and goto 3  on read shift and goto 1  on write shift and goto 4

-  1.
-  stmt −→ read . id

-on id shift and reduce (pop 2 states, push stmt on input)

-  2.
-  program −→ stmt list . $$
-  stmt list −→ stmt list . stmt

-on $$ shift and reduce (pop 2 states, push program on input)  on stmt shift and reduce (pop 2 states, push stmt list on input)

-stmt −→ . id := expr  stmt −→ . read id  stmt −→ . write expr

-on id shift and goto 3  on read shift and goto 1  on write shift and goto 4

-  3.
-  stmt −→ id . := expr

-on := shift and goto 5

-  4.
-  stmt −→ write . expr

-on expr shift and goto 6

-expr −→ . term  expr −→ . expr add op term  term −→ . factor  term −→ . term mult op factor  factor −→ . ( expr )  factor −→ . id  factor −→ . number

-on term shift and goto 7

-on factor shift and reduce (pop 1 state, push term on input)

-on ( shift and goto 8  on id shift and reduce (pop 1 state, push factor on input)  on number shift and reduce (pop 1 state, push factor on input)

-  5.
-  stmt −→ id := . expr

-on expr shift and goto 9

-expr −→ . term  expr −→ . expr add op term  term −→ . factor  term −→ . term mult op factor  factor −→ . ( expr )  factor −→ . id  factor −→ . number

-on term shift and goto 7

-on factor shift and reduce (pop 1 state, push term on input)

-on ( shift and goto 8  on id shift and reduce (pop 1 state, push factor on input)  on number shift and reduce (pop 1 state, push factor on input)

-  6.
-  stmt −→ write expr .
-  expr −→ expr . add op term

-on FOLLOW(stmt) =  { id, read, write, $$} reduce

-(pop 2 states, push stmt on input)  on add op shift and goto 10  on + shift and reduce (pop 1 state, push add op on input)  on - shift and reduce (pop 1 state, push add op on input)

-add op −→ . +  add op −→ . ­

 ![Figure 2.26 CFSM for the...](images/page_129_vector_584.png)
 *Figure 2.26  CFSM for the calculator grammar (Figure 2.25).
 Basis and closure items in each state are separated by a  horizontal rule.
 Trivial reduce-only states have been eliminated by use of “shift and reduce” transitions. (continued)*